-Have you booked your ticket yet on Southwest Airlines flight from Tampa International Airport to Havana?
-How about your Royal Caribbean cruise to Cuba aboard the Empress of the Seas, which will leave from Tampa Bay starting in June?
-OR a future Carnival cruise that to Cuba?
+Have you booked your ticket to Havana on Southwest Airlines flight from Tampa International Airport?
+How about your Royal Caribbean cruise to Cuba aboard the Empress of the Seas, which will leave from Port Tampa Bay?
+Or Carnival's 4-day cruise with an overnight stay in Havana?

 While South Florida usually gets all the attention when the subject of Cuba comes up, Tampa Bay's relationship with Cuba goes back to the 1880s.
 Tampa Bay had ties to Cuba before Miami even had people!

 Tampa Bay's 130-plus-year relationship with the Cuban people took a hit in 1962 when the Cuban Embargo was imposed.
 But things began to change in 2015 as the U.S. re-established diplomatic ties with the island.
 Today, Tampa Bay is your best location for launching a day trip to Havana, hopping a cruise to Cuba or even discovering Cuban without a passport.
 Here's how:

 Southwest flights leave TPA at 6:30 a.m. and return about 12 hours later, arriving in Tampa at 7:25 p.m. -- making a run to Havana a day-trip option for a Tampa Bay vacation.